Troubleshooting Push source issues

 If you’re not uploading content to an AWS container, ensure that you include the Content-Type: application/json HTTP header in your call.

-If you’re uploading content to an AWS container, you must include the Content-Type: application/octet-stream and x-amz-server-side-encryption: AES256 headers instead (see Using the compressedBinaryDataFileId Property).
+If you’re uploading content to an AWS container, you must include the Content-Type: application/octet-stream and x-amz-server-side-encryption: AES256 headers instead (see Use the compressedBinaryDataFileId property).

 429 - TOO_MANY_REQUESTS